FAQs

 What do I need to use MY CARE?

-All you need is a device connected to the internet and an up-to-date version of an internet browser, i.e. Chrome, Firefox, or Edge.
+All you need is a device connected to the internet and an up-to-date version of an internet browser, i.e. Chrome, Firefox, Edge, Safari etc.

 Click here to access the MY CARE webpage.

-You can also download the App onto your mobile phone or tablet from either the App store (click here for Apple devices) or Google Play (click here for Android devices).
+To use MY CARE on a mobile device, first you need to download the MyChart app onto your mobile phone or tablet from either the App store (click here for Apple devices) or Google Play (click here for Android devices).

 How do I sign up and activate my account?